demisto/content-docs/docs/tutorial-setup-dev.md

 Note that the tests run within a Docker container so, if everything worked well, it means that your development environment is up and running correctly!

-### Step 6: Create a branch and integration folder
+### Step 6: Create a branch and integration directory

 The [Git Flow](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) requires to create a *branch* with your new code, that you will later use to submit a *Pull Request*.
 This tutorial doesn't mean to be an exhaustive guide on how to use `git`: its purpose is just to make sure that you have all the requirements and tools in place to successfully develop a Demisto Integration.